OpenTermsArchive/docs/content/contributing-terms.en.md

 ];
 ```

-### Handling terminated service
+### Handling a terminated service

-If the service provider terminates a service, the associated terms will become unavailable.
-To apply a service closure in Open Terms Archive you must:
+If the service provider stops offering a service, the associated terms will become unavailable.
+To mark that service termination in Open Terms Archive, move all the terms of the service to its history:

-1. Remove declared `<terms type>` in the declarations file.
-Hereinafter, an example of a service declaration where `documents` key has been emptied of `<terms type>` tracked
+1. Update the declaration to stop tracking all terms, by removing all the `<terms type>` entries from the  `documents` key in the declaration:
 ```json
 {
   "name": "<service name>",